serai-dex/serai/docs/Getting Started.md

 ./target/release/serai-node --dev
 ```

-## Run Serai with Orchestration
+### Run Serai with Orchestration

-In the deploy directory, you can find our orchestration components for running the entire infrastructure of Serai in a local environment using Docker Compose or Kubernetes.
+Under `/deploy`, you can find our orchestration components for running the
+entire infrastructure of Serai in a local environment using Docker Compose or
+Kubernetes.

 [Run Serai with Docker Compose](../deploy/README.md)